1lomeno3/sap-hana-bicep/README.md

 4. preparation for Azure backup with SAP HANA

 ## Deployment steps
 At this time (December 2021), there is no direct way to deploy Bicep files through Azure portal (as with ARM templates).
 However, we can use Azure CLI or PowerShell for the local deployment.
+Don't forget to download the media (SAP HANA server package + SAPCAR) and provide access to your storage account including the SAS token.
 ```
 git clone https://github.com/1lomeno3/sap-hana-bicep.git
 cd sap-hana-bicep
-az group create -n HANABicepRG -l westeurope
-az deployment group create -g HANABicepRG -f azuredeploy.bicep --parameters azuredeploy.parameters.json
+az deployment sub create -l westeurope -f azuredeploy.bicep --parameters azuredeploy.parameters-newvnet.json
 ```

-## ToDo list
+## Parameters
-1. add SAP monitoring extension
-2. activation of Azure Sentinel
-3. deployment via Azure DevOps
+List of parameters which are not defined in the bicep file or in the parameter file:
+- SAPStorage = URI of your storage account, like https://yourstorageaccount.blob.core.windows.net/sapmedia
+- SAStoken
+- VMPassword